LeanSaldivar/Airline-Reservation-System-Prototype-/README.md

 - **Booking Management**: Book and cancel flight reservations with real-time seat availability updates.
 - **Viewing Schedules**: View Flight reservations with real time seat availability updates

+## Changes
+#### January 12, 2025: 8:19PM
+- Added HTML Files for Logging in and Signing in
+- Added routing and controller for signing-in
+- Added validation for GET request
+- Will add validation for POST request body

 ## Technologies Used

 - **Frontend**: HTML, CSS, JavaScript